akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-prometheus-grafana/README.md

 Grafana is an analytics and monitoring solution with a focus on accessibility for metric visualization.
 You can use Grafana to create, monitor, store, and share metrics with your team to keep tabs on your infrastructure.
 Grafana is very lightweight and does not use a lot of memory and CPU resources.

-Optionally, you can install a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
-It is designed to be very cost effective and easy to operate.
-It does not index the contents of the logs, but rather a set of labels for each log stream.
+Optionally, you can install Loki, a log aggregation system inspired by Prometheus.
+This single-node deployment provides cost-effective log collection and querying.

 ## Software Included